-The Sample Collection Authority will be informed of the selection process via the Mission Order in ADAMS created by the ISU Anti-Doping Administrator or Assistant, by email and/or directly by the representative of the ISU.
+The Sample Collection Authority will be informed of the selection process via the Mission Order in ADAMS created by the ISU, by email and/or directly by the representative of the ISU.

-In ISU Synchronized Skating Championships and ISU Synchronized Skating Junior World Challenge Cup, two Skaters randomly selected from the 1st_rand two skaters selected from the-2nd and 3rd-placed teams and two Skaters from another one randomly selected team shall be tested.
-At the time of the draw two alternative numbers from all teams to be tested will be drawn to ensure that the The Skaters tested must have skated in the competition.
+At ISU World Synchronized Skating Championships or ISU World Junior Synchronized Skating Championships, two Skaters selected from the 1st and two Skaters selected from the 2nd placed teams and two Skaters from another selected team shall be tested.
+The Skaters tested must have skated in the competition.